livepeer/livepeer-monorepo/.github/ISSUE_TEMPLATE/Feature_request.md

 ---
-name: 🕶 Enhancement or feature request
+name: "\U0001F576 Enhancement or feature request"
 about: Suggest an idea for this project

 ---